Meditation for Social Anxiety

 Image caption: open-eye grounding for social anxiety meditation

-A person sits with both feet on the floor before a social event, practicing open-eye grounding as part of meditation for social anxiety.
-Their posture is ordinary, not posed: shoes planted, hands resting, eyes noticing the room.
-The practice uses a gentle breath, contact with the floor, and three neutral visual details to help attention return to the present moment.
+A person stands near the edge of a social event, practicing open-eye grounding as part of meditation for social anxiety.
+Their posture is ordinary, not posed: hands relaxed, gaze noticing the room, breath unforced.
+The practice uses a gentle breath, contact with nearby surfaces, and three neutral visual details to help attention return to the present moment.

 This image shows a practical setup for social anxiety meditation support.
 It does not show treatment, a guaranteed calming method, or a requirement to close the eyes.
 The point is simple: stay oriented enough to take the next small social step.